bxparks/tzplus/README.md

-The main purpose of this project is the generation and maintenance of the [country_timezone.txt](data/country_timezones.txt) file which contains ~480 *significant* IANA timezones (out of a total of ~600 timezones in the raw TZDB files) organized into their respective ISO 3166 countries.
+The main purpose of this project is the generation and maintenance of the [country_timezone.txt](data/country_timezones.txt) file which contains ~480 *significant* IANA timezones (out of a total of ~600 timezones in the raw TZDB files) organized into regions (continents or oceans) and their respective ISO 3166 countries.
 The goal is to ensure that every ISO country has at least one timezone.
 This allows the user-interface to present timezones in a nested hierarchy of continent/region, country, and city.

 The `country_timezones.txt` data is intended to be useful for user-interfaces running on microcontrollers with limited memory, small displays, and restricted